BenTostevin/Sparta-Core-Project-1/README.md

 ##Issues
 ###Movement
-Sometimes the game does not run as smootly as intended.
+Sometimes the game does not run as smoothly as intended.
 This is because I chose to use the 'keydown' function to move the character.
 As 'keydown' fires off a signal every millisecond, this can cause the game to slow down, jump and lag.
 This problem could be solved by researching another function which does not fire signals so frequently.
 The code is shown below:

 ```js
 var keys = {};